Skip to content Skip to sidebar Skip to footer

 • Hebbe Falls

-For travellers planning weekend trips from Bangalore, Chikmagalur is a 5–6 hour drive and pairs well with Coorg in a single circuit.
+For travellers planning weekend trips from Bangalore in summer, Chikmagalur is a 5–6 hour drive and pairs well with Coorg in a single circuit.
+The coffee-and-hills circuit works especially well in April–May when the estates are in bloom and the waterfalls are just starting.

-Why is Chikmagalur a great place to visit in February and March in Karnataka?
+Why is Chikmagalur a great place to visit in April–June in Karnataka?

 Seasonal advantages include: